-- We identify and implement evidence-based programs and initiatives from the Schools Mental Health Menu that are relevant to preventing and addressing bullying and help us to build a positive and inclusive school climate. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - We participate in the Respectful Relationships initiative, which aims to embed a culture of respect and equality across our school.
+- We have a positive school environment that provides safety, security and support for students and promotes positive relationships and wellbeing. - We strive to build strong partnerships between the school, families and the broader community that means all members work together to ensure the safety of students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour.

-- We celebrate the diverse backgrounds of members of our school community and teach multicultural education, including Aboriginal History, to promote mutual respect and social cohesion. - We participate in the Safe Schools program to help us foster a safe environment that is supportive and inclusive of LGBTIQA+ students. - Teachers are encouraged to incorporate classroom management strategies that discourage bullying and promote positive behaviour. - A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
-This promotes resilience, assertiveness, conflict resolution and problem solving. - We promote upstander behaviour as a way of empowering our students to positively and safely take appropriate action when they see or hear of a peer being bullied. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
+- A range of year level incursions and programs are planned for each year to raise awareness about bullying and its impacts. - In the classroom, our social and emotional learning curriculum teaches students what constitutes bullying and how to respond to bullying behaviour assertively.
+This promotes resilience, assertiveness, conflict resolution and problem solving. - The Peer Support Program and the Peer Mediation program encourage positive relationships between students in different year levels.
 We seek to empower students to be confident communicators and to resolve conflict in a non-aggressive and constructive way. - Students are encouraged to look out for each other and to talk to teachers and older peers about any bullying they have experienced or witnessed. - We participate in the National Day of Action against Bullying and Violence.

-For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy
+For further information about our engagement and wellbeing initiatives, please see our Student Wellbeing and Engagement policy/Student Engagement Policy.